santiagoviteri01/santiagoviteri01.github.io./README.md

 **CNN Loss Curvas**
 ![Training and Validation Loss](imagenes/lcnn.png) **CNN Test Set Results**
-- **Test Mean Squared Error (MSE):** \( 0.00018 \)
+- **Test Mean Squared Error (MSE):** \( 0.00007 \)
-- **Test Mean Absolute Error (MAE):** \( 0.01375 \)
+- **Test Mean Absolute Error (MAE):** \( 0.00878 \)

 **Model Checkpoints:** The best-performing models based on validation loss were saved and used for final evaluation.
 For the CNN model, the best model was saved at `/content/checkpoints/best_model-epoch=01-val_loss=0.01-v4.ckpt`.

-Overall, both models demonstrated strong performance in predicting player statistics, with the RNN model showing slightly lower error metrics compared to the CNN model.
+Overall, both models demonstrated strong performance in predicting player statistics, with the CNN model showing lower error metrics compared to the RNN model.
 The results suggest that both approaches are viable for analyzing player performance data and making informed FPL decisions.

-Here's how you might structure the "Predictions" section in your README:

----

 ### Predictions